leomendezhk/learning-javascript/README.md

 ## FAQ
 ### Why this repository?
-To get myself familiar with the git environment while I begin learning JS; and to keep track of my coding activity.
+To keep track of my coding activity and to get myself familiar with the git environment while I begin learn JS.